YoloYao/Chatbot/README.md

 # Chatbot
 Generative conversation robot based on NLP.

+You can select one of the following user names to enter during login:

+    Alice, Beffy, Dylan, Lucy, Mike

 After entering the project directory in the terminal, you can choose between two modes to start the Chatbot:

 ## Command line mode start command: